XrXr/WhenIsKateLive/README.md

 ##License
 [MIT](LICENSE.txt) for non-vender code.
-If you use part of the project somehow, let me know!
+If you use part(s) of the project somehow, let me know!
 (You don't have to)

+##Browser support
+Haphazardly tested on Firefox 30 and Google Chrome 35.
+Mostly functional on IE 11.
+There are no plans to support any version of IE

 [Reddit post]: http://www.reddit.com/r/KateArmy/comments/2a8gna/can_we_get_something_like_whenisnlsscom/
 [live page]: http://xrxr.github.io/WhenIsKateLive/